 If you have identified an area of particular research, please note this in the section on Program Selection of the Program Application.
 If not, please leave the section blank.
 Applicants to the MA in the Field of Creative Writing should specify Creative Writing.

-Applicants applying to the M.A. in the Field of Creative Writing and who would like to be considered for entry into the regular MA in English (or vice versa) MUST complete an SGS on-line application and submit the required supporting documentation for each program.
+Applicants applying to the MA in English in the Field of Creative Writing and who would like to be considered for entry into the regular MA in English (or vice versa) MUST complete an SGS on-line application and submit the required supporting documentation for each program.

 English Language Proficiency (ELP) is a requirement of the School of Graduate Studies.
 Applications with missing test scores, or scores which do not meet the minimum requirements will not be assessed.
 There is no exception to the English language facility requirements.